 So, what is a fiduciary?

-When talking about financial advisors, a fiduciary is one that is legally required to always act in your best interest.
+When talking about financial advisors, a fiduciary is legally required to always act in your best interest.
 As I said, it doesn’t create trust but gives a good headstart.
 It’s good knowing someone is putting your interest ahead of theirs.
 Fiduciaries even allow the law to back this pledge up.

 What Does This Mean?

 First, it does not mean that brokers are bad.
 Often they are good people trying to help.
 It also does not mean broker-dealers are bad.
 Both brokers and broker-deals serve a useful function in my industry.
-There are some people a broker may be the best option.
+There are some people for who a broker may be the best option.

-What it does mean is you need to do some research before just taking their advice.
+It means you need to do some research before just taking their advice.

 In recent years many broker-dealers have created fee-based investment programs.
 Fee-based investment programs are designed to eliminate the conflict of interest and offer you a fiduciary relationship with a broker.
 This is called “Dual Registration.”
-The financial advisor is registered both as a broker and an Investment Advisor Representative (IAR).
+The financial advisor is registered as a broker and an Investment Advisor Representative (IAR).

 Don’t worry.
 In the end, I will give you a list of questions to ask a prospective advisor.